Ulmus 'Clusius': Cultivation

-While 'Clusius' remains for sale in Europe, its planting where the disease remains prevalent cannot be recommended.
+While 'Clusius' remains for sale in Europe, it is not recommended to be planted where the disease remains prevalent.
+In the Netherlands it has been planted in Kortenhoef since 2006 as part of Wijdemeren City Council's elm collection.
 In the UK, 'Clusius' is present in the National Elm Collection, Brighton and Hove, and in Edinburgh (two in Abbeyhill, opposite Holyrood Palace, and one in The Meadows).
 Six specimens were planted in front of the library, Keele University, Staffordshire, c.2010.
 'Clusius' featured in New Zealand government trials during the 1990s at the Hortresearch station, Palmerston North, but is not known to have been introduced to North America.